ChariteExpMri/antx2/README.md

 ###### &nbsp; &nbsp; &nbsp; For more information see http://help.brain-map.org/display/mouseconnectivity/API <br> &nbsp; &nbsp; &nbsp; Please visit also the online interactive atlas: http://atlas.brain-map.org/atlas#atlas=1 ######

 ---
-- unzip downloaded template file:
+- unzip the downloaded template(s) file
- - create folder "anttemplates" located at the same hierarchical level as antx2-folder is located ..this is easier to obtain the respective template
+- create folder "anttemplates" located at the same hierarchical level as antx2-folder is located (this is easier to obtain the respective template)
- - copy unzipped template folder to "anttemplates" dir -the "anttemplates"-folder should now contain a folder (such as "mouse_Allen2017HikishimaLR") with templates Examplary tree if "mouse_Allen2017HikishimaLR" template is used:
+- copy/move unzipped template folder(s) to the "anttemplates" folder
+- The "anttemplates"-folder should now contain a folder (such as "mouse_Allen2017HikishimaLR") with templates

 <pre>
+  Examplary tree if "mouse_Allen2017HikishimaLR" template is used:
-           mydir
+           mydir (directory of your choice)
              |---antx2
              |---anttemplates
                       |---mouse_Allen2017HikishimaLR
 </pre>